mertturkmenoglu/wanderlust/README.md

 - Exploration:
   - Search for places.
   - Explore cities and countries.
-  - Explore point of interests (POIs).
+  - Explore places/point of interests (POIs).
   - Explore places by category.
-  - Explore curated collections of POIs.
+  - Explore curated collections of places.
-  - Discover nearby POIs.
+  - Discover nearby places.
 - User:
   - Create an account.
   - Follow other users.